Jace254/joash.me/content/blog/getting-started-with-css-animations.md

 ## Transition Animations

-These animations allow you to change propery values smoothly over a specified duration.
+These animations allow you to change property values smoothly over a specified duration.
 To create a transition you must specify the property you want to add the effect to, and the duration.

 > Example